Musuauer/comatch-ui/README.md

 This project contains all of our React core (UI) components to be re-used across our projects.

 This project is setup with a minimalistic Webpack config to handle the build pipeline and Storybook to facilitate development.

+A preview of all the components can be seen on the deployed version of our Storybook by clicking [here](https://comatch.github.io/comatch-ui/).

 ## Documentation